proog/quote-importer/README.md

 - `--you [string]` (default: `You`) irssi and WhatsApp refer to the author of the logs by "you", which is not helpful; this option substitutes "you" when reading logs
 - `--dates {standard,american}` (default: `standard`) Date format to assume when reading WhatsApp logs; WhatsApp uses either day/month/year (standard) or month/day/year (American) for its dates, depending on device
 - `--skip-lines [number]` (default: `0`) Skip processing lines of the file
+- `--no-attachments` (default: `false`, i.e. read attachments from the log file folder) Don't read WhatsApp media attachments; the messages will still be read
 - `--mysql-user [string]` (default: `root`) User if using the MySQL writer
 - `--mysql-password [string]` (default: no password) Password if using the MySQL writer
 - `--mysql-database [string]` (default: `quotes`) Database if using the MySQL writer